tdrussell/diffusion-pipe/README.md

 - Easily add new models by implementing a single subclass

 ## Recent changes
+- 2026-08-06
+  - Support MiniMax H3.
+Only T2I and T2VA training.
+  - Modify dataset code to support audio from videos.
+  - Allow training LoRAs directly on quantized models.
+This should theoretically work with any ComfyUI-based model (Z-Image and later, excluding Anima).
+  - Simplified some latent caching code.
+If training Z-Image, Flux2, or Ernie-Image, make sure to `--regenerate_cache` because latent scaling is now done in the caching phase and not in the model.
 - 2026-06-24
   - Support Krea 2.
 - 2026-06-07